cappecaps/JupBook/modelling/physics/pressure_theoretical_model.md

 :::{warning} Beware!
 :label: abinitio-warning
-Here reported is an **_ab initio_ modelling** project.
+This is an **_ab initio_ modelling** project.
 I like to model things by myself, so there will be mistakes, errors, inaccuracies, and wrong interpretations.
 The reader is advised!
 My projects are the opposite of standing on the shoulders of giants.
 They are like trying to build my own giant, and he's barely alive.

 The information that I gathered from external sources is found inside the blue boxes.
 Everything outside the blue boxes is written and developed entirely by me.
 :::